The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 It's also a great way to relieve stress and tension.

-And it can also help you to get your blood circulating to your legs and burn a few more calories too.
+And it can also help you to get the blood circulating to your legs and burn a few more calories too.

 Now I'm a massive fan of using an ergonomic office chair if you spend a few hours every day sat behind a computer screen

-This is because they are fully adjustable, supportive, comfortable and make maintaining a healthy sitting posture so much easier.
+This is because they are fully adjustable,pressure relieving, supportive, comfortable, and make maintaining a healthy sitting posture so much easier.

 However they don't come cheap.